atoms-ufrj/playmol/docs/commands.md

 of _attribute-list_ is assumed to be the parameters of the [LAMMPS bond style] associated with the bond type in question.

-Bond types are considered as __identical__ if they are defined by the same identifiers _type-1_ and _type-2_, in either order.
-Playmol accepts definitions of identical bond types, which are applied simultaneously to every defined bond that fits into such identifiers.
-This is useful, for instance, when the stretching potential model is a sum of instances of a given [LAMMPS bond style], each one with a distinct set of parameter values.
+Playmol is able to resolve __ambiguities__ in definitions of bond types.
+When several ambiguous bond types fit to a defined [bond] or [extra] bond, Playmol will classify them according to the number _N_ of wildcard-containing identifiers (_N_ = 0, 1, or 2).
+Then, it will simultaneously assign to the bond all those types with the smallest found value of _N_.
+Multiple assignments are useful, for instance, when the stretching potential model is a sum of instances of a given [LAMMPS bond style], each one with a distinct set of parameter values.

-Bond types are considered as __ambiguous__ if, despite not being identical, they can fit to the same defined bond due to the presence of wildcard characters.
-Playmol accepts definitions of ambiguous bond types (or ambiguous sets of identical bond types), provided that they do not have the same number of wildcard-containing identifiers.
-If a detected bond fits to multiple ambiguous bond types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.

 **Examples**:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-bond_type	CH* CH* 95.877 1.54
+bond_type	CH* CH* harmonic 95.877 1.54
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the example above, the given attributes will be associated with every bond involving atoms whose